jiegec/ctf-writeups/2025-12-02-blackhat-mea-ctf-final-2025/ranwide.md

 print(f"IV: {hexlify(iv).decode()}")
 ```

-Then we can decrypt the `./Users/tcollins/Desktop/flag.txt.r47m02d16` given the known key and iv.
+With the known key and IV, we can decrypt `./Users/tcollins/Desktop/flag.txt.r47m02d16`.

-Actually, we used a simpler way to do this, but remember to backup your files on `C:\` first (we used wine, so `~/.wine/drive_c` and `~/Downloads` etc):
+Alternatively, we used a simpler approach (remember to back up your files on `C:\` first—we used Wine, so `~/.wine/drive_c` and `~/Downloads`, etc.):

-1. copy `flag.txt.r47m02d16` to `C:\` drive, rename it to strip the suffix
+1. Copy `flag.txt.r47m02d16` to the `C:\` drive and rename it to remove the suffix
-2. run `wine SearchIndexer.exe '7kX#mP2$vL9@wQ4!nR8*jT6%hS1^dF3&'`
+2. Run `wine SearchIndexer.exe '7kX#mP2$vL9@wQ4!nR8*jT6%hS1^dF3&'`
-3. due to how AES-CTR works, the encrypted file now contains the flag itself
+3. Due to how AES-CTR works, the encrypted file now contains the flag itself